 #5 How have you improved as an employee through the years?
 How have you changed as a leader or manager?

-This indicates the ability to be self-aware, set goals, and create plans for personal improvement or self-development.
+This indicates the ability to be self-aware, set goals, and create personal improvement or self-development plans.

 #6 In what scenarios do you lose your patience?

-This question is very relevant to leaders or managers since patience is an important virtue in managing people.
+This question is relevant to leaders or managers since patience is an essential virtue in managing people.
 This also indicates stress thresholds, values (in case of moral conflicts), and possible areas of improvement.

 #7 In five minutes, could you explain a complicated concept that you know well in simple words?